 Longform stories and essays exploring Phoenix's history, culture, and untold stories.

-When Boyce Gulley was diagnosed with tuberculosis in 1927, he disappeared from his wife and three-year-old daughter without a word.
-He spent the next 16 years in the Arizona desert, secretly building an 18-room castle from car parts, goat milk, and salvaged junk — all for the daughter who thought he'd abandoned her.
-She inherited it after his death, along with hidden treasure, love letters, and a childhood Valentine she'd made for him decades earlier.
+When Boyce Gulley was diagnosed with tuberculosis in 1927, he vanished from his Seattle family without a word.
+His wife thought he'd abandoned them.
+His three-year-old daughter grew up fatherless.
+What they didn't know: he'd moved to Phoenix and spent 16 years secretly building an 18-room castle from car parts, goat milk, and desert junk — all for the daughter who thought he didn't love her.
+She inherited it after his death, along with hidden gold, love letters, and a childhood Valentine she'd made for him decades earlier.

 On October 16, 1931, a medical secretary named Winnie Ruth Judd killed her two friends in Phoenix, dismembered one of them, packed the bodies in trunks, and boarded a train to Los Angeles.
 She was caught when the baggage handler noticed the smell.
 The trial made national headlines.
 She was sentenced to hang, declared insane, and spent decades in an asylum — from which she escaped seven times, once living undetected for six years.
 This is Phoenix's most infamous true crime story.